johnbenedictcastillo/bscsA/dogillo-rapirap/README.md

-# LOGO
+# ROOM INSPECTOR
-## Logo Identifier & Animator

-# LOGO: App Animator and Identifier using Augmented Reality

  **Project Description:**

->This app is developed or created in order to help the students to quickly identify the college logo and at the same time, animating it.
-It can show or animate something about the college, in order to have an idea on that College.
+>This program is developed or created in order to help students and teachers to inspect the room using just a photo, it can show in the phone what computer it has, its specification, who is assign to that room, and what room it is for.

-If someone know nothing about the college's logo, they can use this app to scan the logo or the word/Acronym.
-And also, if someone wants to know the specs of the computers inside the laboratory, they can use this app.
+It also helps lessen the human physically input and faster insight to the room.

 **Market Analysis:**

->This app is suitable for the students and parents of LSPU Siniloan Campus only.
-And it can be access through smartphones.
-With the use of this app, you can see the animation of the CCS logo and the specs of the different desktop computers inside the laboratory.
-And also, it can get you some idea or information about the scanned logo and qr codes.
+>This program helps students and teacher in LSPU Siniloan campus only.
+It can be access through smartphones only.
+With the use of this app, we can see basic info of that room also the computer specifications.

 **Technical Specification:**

->This app is use to show and animate the logo of the College of Computer Studies and show the specs of the desktop computers inside the laboratory.
-This app helps the student and teacher to easily know the specifiactions of the desktop computer inside the laboratory.
-And also, helps them know the some information about the logo of CCS.
-As the time goes, this app will upgrade to its best, and show some progress and some features.
+>This program will use WebAr.

 **Risk Analysis:**

->The only problem that they might encounter is failed to scan or read the logo/acronym due to the quality of the camera, poor internet connection and no internet access.
+>The basic problems that we might encounter are no internet access or poor internet connection, failed to scan the photo due to the camera itself of the user.